May 2, 2026 – Olivia Rodrigo (S51 E18)

 • I Love how Marcello accidently confessed to cheating.

 • JAJ in his usual sketch stealing appearance.
-The best part so far in this so far.
+The best part in this so far.

 • Jane popping up from the couch cracked me up.